danielfdsilva/wandering-wallet/README.md

 ## Usage

-1. Sign in with your Google account (must be danielfdsilva@gmail.com)
+1. Sign in with your Google account (must be one of the allowed emails in your config)
 2. Enter the expense amount in the "Amount" field
 2. Provide a description for the expense
 3. Click "Add Expense" to submit